 Victoria graduated from the University of Hawaii at Mānoa with a Bachelor’s degree in Korean through the Language Flagship program and speaks fluent Korean.
 She spent her senior year abroad studying at Korea University in Seoul, South Korea.
 While there, she also completed an internship at the school’s Korean Studies Research Institute, specifically in the Center for Digital Humanities.
 Victoria is responsible for the database entry of IVLP projects and membership renewals.
 She is also proposing and programming for IVLP projects.
 Her favorite part about working at IVCLA is the international exchange of culture and building connections with people from around the world.
-Outside of work she enjoys watching TV shows, listening to music from around the world, and hanging out with her friends.
+Outside of work she enjoys playing with her pitbull-boxer dog Jojo, listening to music from around the world, watching movies, and hanging out with her friends.

 Board of Directors

 The Honorable Eric Garcetti, Mayor of Los Angeles

 The Honorable Kathryn Barger, Chair of the L.A.
 County

 Board of Supervisors